arijoon/file-proxy/README.md

-# Proxy to save file's as Zip and allow downloading
+# Proxy to save files as Zip and allow downloading

 ## How to run